It’s been a while since I had time to look at GLESGAE, but I had some time last night to do so.

 This will all be added to what is now going to be the main and only supported repository of GLESGAE; The github project.
 I may still maintain a personal one for random fiddlings, but the public engine itself shall be opensource under the LGPL v2.1 with the terms effectively summarised as:

-The offer of a “private” license is still open as well, should the LGPL not be to your liking.
+- If you link via shared object, just note which version (GIT Revision/Tag or Binary Release Version) you have used.
+The offer of a private license is still open as well, should the LGPL not be to your liking.